-If email will be your primary approach to possible site visitors, then we strongly recommend you to find out the best email marketing software for your business.
+If the email will be your primary approach to possible site visitors, then we strongly recommend you find out the best email marketing software for your business.

 Your offer needs to be so good and compelling that they won't think twice to register!

-This is done by approaching the possible readers with something they need and have interest to keep on looking.
+This is done by approaching the possible readers with something they need and having the interest to keep on looking.